nosolopau/node_acl/Readme.md

 <a name="getRoleAttribute" />
 ### getRoleAttribute( [role, attribute, callback] )

-Removes a resource from the system.
+Retrieves an attribute for a role from the system

 __Arguments__